August 8, 2012

-NSPE Senior Manager of Government Relations Sarah Ogden attended a science and technology budget teleconference with White House Office of Science and Technology Policy Director John Holdren and Office of Management and Budget Executive Associate Director Robert Gordon on the potential impacts of budget sequestration on science and
+NSPE Senior Manager of Government Relations Sarah Ogden attended a White House teleconference with Office of Science and Technology Policy Director John Holdren, Office of Public Engagement Director Jon Carson, and Office of Management and Budget Executive Associate Director Robert Gordon on the potential impacts of budget sequestration on science and

 July 13, 2012

 The NSPE Legislative and Governmental Affairs Committee met at the Annual Meeting in San Diego to discuss the committee's goals for the coming year and determine NSPE's primary public policy agenda for 2012–13.
 Based on committee discussions, NSPE will focus on the following federal issues:

 President Obama signed the Moving Ahead for Progress in the 21st Century (MAP-21) Act (PL 112-141) into law.
 The two-year, $118 billion legislation will fund transportation programs until September 2014.
 The law is the result of an eleventh-hour compromise following a protracted, partisan battle within Congress centered on how to pay for the bill.